Lumavate-Team/documentation/docs/2-development.rst

 Developing Tools
 ================

-  There are three types of tools that the Lumavate platform uses: :ref:`widgets <widgets>`, :ref:`microservice <microservices>`, & :ref:`component-sets <component-sets>`.
+  There are three types of :ref:`tools <tools>` that the Lumavate platform uses: :ref:`widgets <widgets>`, :ref:`microservice <microservices>`, and :ref:`component-sets <component-sets>`.

-  :ref:`Widgets` make-up the base :ref:`tools <tools>` that the other tools add on to and build off of.
-The tool should always provide a function that allows the :ref:`studio <studio>` user to customize the UI for the function that is unique to that widget.
+  :ref:`Widgets` are the base that the other :ref:`tools <tools>` add on to and build off of.
+This tool should always allow :ref:`studio <studio>` users to customize part of the end user UI an functionality.

   :ref:`Microservices` are the data-driven portion of :ref:`experiences <experiences>`.
-The tools take information that the :ref:`studio <studio>` user provides to create a recurring service or data-set that the rest of the tools can use.
-Microservices almost never have their own UI but can add UI functionality to a :ref:`widget <widgets>`.
+This :ref:`tool <tools>` takes information that the :ref:`studio <studio>` user provides to create a recurring service or data-set that the rest of the tools can use.
+Microservices almost never have their own end user UI, instead they add specific functionality to a :ref:`widget <widgets>`.

-  :ref:`Component-sets` are elements that will be reused by multiple :ref:`widgets <widgets>` or :ref:`microservices <microservices>`.
-The :ref:`tool <tools>` allows :ref:`studio <studio>` users to redistribute information collected in one widget or microservice to another or to provide identical functionality across multiple widgets or microservices.
-Component-sets will never have its own UI, but it will frequently add UI elements to compatible widgets and microservices.
+  :ref:`Component-sets` are elements that are used by :ref:`widgets <widgets>` or :ref:`microservices <microservices>`.
+This :ref:`tool <tools>` has two primary functions.
+They allow :ref:`studio <studio>` users to redistribute information collected in one widget or microservice to another.
+They also provide identical functionality across multiple widgets or microservices.
+Component-sets will never have their own UI, but they frequently add UI elements to compatible widgets and microservices.

 All Tools consist of four primary parts:

-1. The :ref:`Docker container <Setting-up Docker>` that provides the operating environment needed to fully execute and render the tool
+1. The :ref:`Docker container <Setting-up Docker>` that provides the operating environment needed to fully execute and render the tool.
-2. A standard set of REST APIs, for :ref:`widgets <API Endpoints W>` & :ref:`microservices <API Endpoints M>`, that simplifies common tasks and provides key capabilities to efficiently integrate the tool into the broader Lumavate platform
+2. A standard set of REST APIs for :ref:`widgets <API Endpoints W>` and :ref:`microservices <API Endpoints M>` as well as a metadata file for :ref:`component-sets <metadata>` that simplifies common tasks and provides key capabilities to efficiently integrate the tool into the broader Lumavate platform.
 3. A list of :ref:`properties <properties>` studio users can set to adopt the tool functionality to their specific experience
-4. The :ref:`code` that implements the specific logic & capability (back-end processing, web page(s) rendering, etc.)
+4. The :ref:`code` that implements the tool's specific logic & capability (back-end processing, web page(s) rendering, etc.)

 .. _Setting-up Docker:

 Setting-up Docker
 -----------------

   To build a :ref:`tool <tools>`, a dedicated Docker container for the tool needs to be uploaded & registered with the Lumavate platform.
-The platform provides pre-built Docker containers for a starting point as part of the total solution.
+The platform provides pre-built Docker containers for a starting point as part of our total solution.
 However, a developer can use any preferred web development technology stack.
 The developer will need to build his/her own Docker container if the preferred stack is not listed as a pre-built Docker template.

 We currently provide the following Docker container types as a template: